 The Alien Point of View

 Since life is challenging enough already, and the other kids can be so cruel, let's start by pronouncing this name Ahs'pergers (a as in father) instead of ass-burgers or ass-purgers.
 Please?
-This is, after all, the way the Austrian Dr. Asperger would have pronounced it.
+This is, after all, the way the a European Dr. Asperger might have pronounced it.

-After 57 years of befuddlement over why I’d always felt like such an outsider or alien in this human race, I discovered only last year that I have a neurological wiring anomaly.
+After 57 years of befuddlement over why I’d always felt like such an outsider, an alien in this human race, I discovered only last year that I have a neurological wiring anomaly.
 It didn’t identify me as belonging to a separate species, as I had hoped, but it did set me neurologically apart in the company of many others.
-I first began to recognize myself (and the way that others treated me) in a quirky TV character, Bob Melnikov, played by Dmitry Chepovetsky, on an intelligent Canadian dramatic series "ReGenesis".
-Until this time I had simply assumed that I was just "ever so special".
-I was very smart, but socially awkward, painfully shy and a little tweaked or wounded.
+I first began to recognize myself (and the way that others treated me) in a quirky TV character, Bob Melnikov, played by Dmitry Chepovetsky, on an intelligent Canadian dramatic series "ReGenesis."
+Until this time I had simply assumed that I was just "ever so special."
+I was very smart, but socially awkward, painfully shy, and a little tweaked or wounded.
+I got overstimulated, especially in social situations.
 As a fairly competent athlete, I never fit into the geek model.
 More recently, the archetype of “cynical curmudgeon” just didn't explain enough.
 It didn't take long for this discovery to account for almost everything that anyone ever thought weird about me, and to form a framework or template with which to examine almost all of my various personality and character quirks and defects.
 The condition isn't contagious, or fatal, and as long as I don't return to drinking and smoking in a silly effort to simulate normalcy, it's no longer harmful to my health.
-In fact, despite the associated loneliness and social discomforts, I would join with a high percentage of those of us so afflicted in not wanting a cure, because unlike most psychological and neurological disorders, this condition often comes with some very interesting gifts.
+In fact, despite the associated loneliness and social discomforts, I would join with a high percentage of those of us so afflicted in not wanting a cure, because unlike most psychological and neurological disorders, this condition often comes with some interesting gifts.
 And even when it's not worth the loneliness, it sometimes helps to tell ourselves that.
-It’s hard to forget e.e.’s words, “and kisses are a better fate than wisdom”.
+It’s hard to forget e.e.’s words, “and kisses are a better fate than wisdom.”

 The position that I will articulate here is that there is little point in an aspie whining about being an "Asperger's sufferer" when there is no cure in sight, unless social welfare is his only option.
 Instead, the best thing to do with what's left of this life is to just suck it up and make the best plays we can with the hands we've been dealt.
 There is an extent to which we can choose between Asperger's Disease or Disorder and Asperger's Syndrome.
 One who chooses the former can be no more than a victim - and thus his fate can be predicted.
 Some of us actually think that the social alienation and loneliness is a fair price to pay for the cognitive skills and the gifts of drive, perspective and focus that we've been given.
 I will sketch some of these later.
 Again, this paragraph is about High-Functioning Asperger's.
 There are a lot of aspies out there too handicapped by their condition to function without a support structure and a greater autonomy is in fact out of the question.
 These people may truly need to whine a bit to get the help that they need, I just don't want to go there personally, or to walk you there.